MetaSUB/metasub_utils/README.rst

 A collection of utilites to manage the MetaSUB project.

-- Athena is a collaction of tools to maange data on the Weill-Cornell ICB Compute Cluster
+- Athena is a collection of tools to manage data on the Weill-Cornell ICB Compute Cluster
 - Bridges is a collection of tools to manage data on the XSEDE Bridges Compute Cluster
-- Data Packet contains scripts for building metasub data packets
+- Data Packet contains scripts for building MetaSUB data packets
-- Hudson Alpha contains tools for downloading raw sequecne data from Hudson Alpha
+- Hudson Alpha contains tools for downloading raw sequence data from Hudson Alpha
 - Metadata provides access to the MetaSUB Metadata
-- Metagenscope is a set of utilites to upload data to metagenscope
+- Metagenscope is a set of utilites to upload data to metagenscope_
-- Wasabi uploads and downloads data from Wasabi Hot Storage, an s3 clone
+- Wasabi uploads and downloads data from Wasabi Hot Storage, an S3 clone
-- Zurich uploads and downloads data from the Zurich Eth MetaSUB SFTP server
+- Zurich uploads and downloads data from the Zurich MetaSUB SFTP server

 Installation